 5. Can my house be my pension pot?

-Many people plan to rely on the equity built up in their property when they retire.
+Many people plan to rely on the equity built up in their property (external website) when they retire.
 But of course, you may need to sell or downsize to actually release that money.
 Make sure you understand the rules about paying tax on that income too.

 6. How is my pension protected?

 Pensions are protected in various ways to make sure you do not lose out.
+Find out how in this video.

 7. Can I join my company pension scheme before 22?